 Phase 2: Activation – The evaporation of the alcohol allows the polysiloxane to begin and set into the molecular bonding process and promotes cross-linking to establish a thermodynamically favorable rearrangement.

-Furthermore, these polysiloxanes has been formulated to uniformly spread upon the skin, feel soft to the touch, and allow for substantial coverage.
+Furthermore, these polysiloxanes have been formulated to uniformly spread upon the skin, feel soft to the touch, and allow for substantial coverage.
 The polymer is UV resistant, owing to its strong bonding pattern and protective layering over the skin.

 An Analysis of Patent #2: Thermoplastic Elastomeric Copolymers